DaintyJet/VChat_GTER_EggHunter/README.md

 	<img src="Images/I15.png" width=600>

-      * We can see there are nine possible `jmp esp` instructions in the essefunc dll that we can use, any should work.
+      * We can see there are nine possible `jmp esp` instructions in the essfunc dll that we can use, any should work.
 We will use the last one `0x6250151e`

 8. Use a program like [exploit3.py](./SourceCode/exploit3.py) to verify that this works.
    1. Click on the black button highlighted below, enter in the address we decided in the previous step